VickyMontanez/mongoGlosario/README.md

 5. **High Availability**: MongoDB automatically makes copies of your data so that if one computer fails, another can take over without losing anything.

 6. **Aggregation Framework**: MongoDB has a toolset that can handle complex data tasks, like sorting, grouping, and analyzing information in a really smart way.

+### :sparkles:How MongoDB works:sparkles:

+1. <u>**Document Storage**</u>: MongoDB stores data in databases, which contain collections.
+Each collection is a set of documents that can have different fields and structures.
+2. <u>**CRUD Operations**</u>: CRUD (Create, Read, Update, Delete) operations are used to interact with the database.
+Data can be inserted, retrieved, updated, and removed using the MongoDB query language.
+3. <u>**Indexing**:</u> Indexes improve query performance by creating data structures that allow MongoDB to locate and access data more efficiently.
+4. <u>**Sharding**:</u> When data grows beyond the capacity of a single server, MongoDB can distribute the data across multiple machines using sharding.
+Sharding is based on a shard key, and it ensures that related data is stored together.
+5. <u>**Replication**</u>: MongoDB can create replicas of data across multiple servers to ensure high availability and data redundancy.
+These replicas can automatically take over if the primary node fails.